awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-ecs.md

 1. The deployment circuit breaker monitors tasks that are part of the deployment and checks for tasks that are in the `RUNNING` state\.
 The scheduler ignores the failure criteria when a task in the current deployment is in the `RUNNING` state and proceeds to the next stage\.
 When tasks fail to reach in the `RUNNING` state, the deployment circuit breaker increases the failure count by one\.
 When the failure count equals the threshold, the deployment is marked as `FAILED`\.

 1. This stage is entered when there are one of more tasks in the `RUNNING` state\.
 The deployment circuit breaker performs health checks on the following resources for the tasks in the current deployment:
-   + Elastic Load Balancing
+   + Elastic Load Balancing load balancers
-   + AWS Cloud Map
+   + AWS Cloud Map service
+   + Amazon ECS container health checks

    When a health check fails for the task, the deployment circuit breaker increases the failure count by one\.
 When the failure count equals the threshold, the deployment is marked as `FAILED`\.